rigazilla/Infinispan.Net.Core.Examples/Infinispan.Example.Caching/README.md

 # Step 0

-Let set our goal: we want to implement and app that shows on a page some basic info, and we want that info to be cached in the session with an idle time of 10 sec.
+Let set our goal: we want to implement and app that shows on a page some basic info, and we want that info to be cached in the session with an idle expiration time of 10 sec.

 # Step 1